 - Losing My Virginity by Richard Branson

 Memoir comes from the French word mémoire, meaning memory or reminiscence.
 Similar to an autobiography, a memoir is the story of a person’s life written by that person.
+These life stories are often from diary entries either from a first-person account or from a close family member or friend with access to personal diaries.

 Examples of famous memoirs include: